Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 # FINAL THOUGHTS
 ---

-    While this may seem isolated, it's a pattern, being used by cities across the country.
+While this may seem isolated, it's a pattern, being used by cities across the country.<br /><br />

-    That's why Constructive Evictions exist nation wide, some loose legal wording and a compromised agency or inspector is all it takes.
+That's why Constructive Evictions exist nation wide, some loose legal wording and a compromised agency or inspector is all it takes.<br /><br />

-<br /><br />
 <p>
 <a id="WHAT_CAN_WE_DO_FROM_HERE"></a>
 </p>

 ## WHAT CAN WE DO FROM HERE

-    But if we gain access to their Tenant Housing Repair / Complaint Database, we can root slumlords out and remove them.
+But if we gain access to their Tenant Housing Repair / Complaint Database, we can root slumlords out and remove them.<br /><br />

 Check your city or county's housing inspection policies.
-Check for the wording outlining how Work Case Extensions are granted to landlords & property management groups.
+Check for the wording outlining how Work Case Extensions are granted to landlords & property management groups.<br /><br />

 Check your city or county's transparency on tenant repair work cases or complaints, that data should be publically available to us.
 If it isn't push your City Officials and request full transparency from your local housing deparmartments rental unit work repair or online complaint system.
-They store this data, you should have access to it.
+They store this data, you should have access to it.<br /><br />

-    Please add your findings to the comments or message us, let's establish how far this pattern reaches or how others may have solved it.
+Please add your findings to the comments or message us, let's establish how far this pattern reaches or how others may have solved it.<br /><br />

-<br /><br />

 <p>
 <a id="OUR_CONTACT_INFO"></a>